ubuntugmc/deap/README.md

        Django server runs at: http://localhost:8000
 Note: This creates all necessary database tables for the Django application.

-5: SET UP POSTGRESQL DATABASE
+STEP 5: SET UP POSTGRESQL DATABASE
 Open your PostgreSQL client (psql command, pgAdmin) and run:
     CREATE DATABASE amrdb;
     CREATE USER amruser WITH PASSWORD 'amr123';